 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 The universal Czechoslovakian cake, called Bublanina, varies with the season and the fruit that is available.
-It's a bit like a coffeecake in texture and is probably why it is sometimes served as a breakfast pastry.
-Commonly used fruits are sweet cherries, tart cherries, plums, nectarines, apricots, strawberries and blueberries, which I used in this version.
+It's a bit like a coffee cake in texture and is probably why it is sometimes served as a breakfast pastry.
+Commonly used fruits are sweet cherries, tart cherries, plums, nectarines, apricots, strawberries, and blueberries, as used in this version.